 The database administrator may specify the initial number of BLOB frames allocated to the User BLOB File.
-This determines the initial operating system file size of the User BLOB File.
+This determines the initial operating system file size of the

+User BLOB File.
 The database administrator sets the BLOB frame size upon creation of the database.
-Please refer to Section 3.2, Create Database: BLOB Frame Size for information about altering BLOB Frame Sizes.
+Please refer to Chapter 4.2 in the Database Administrator's Guide, Creating a Database: BLOB Frame Size for information about altering BLOB Frame Sizes.